vera-rykalina/rki_subtyping/README.md

 # HIV-1 Subtyping

 An aim of the project was to automate a routine HIV-1 subtyping analysis, using Stanford (SierraPy), Comet (Rest API), and Rega (manually generated .csv files via click or drop file) tools.
 A pipeline is built with NextFlow with custom Python scripts.
-Inputs of the pipeline include (mock data, imitating real datasets):
+Inputs of the pipeline include:

 - .fasta files (fused PRRT, INT, and ENV)
 - .xlsx files (NGS pipeline, contain information for invalid sequences)